Islam and the World: Summary

 According to Sayyid Qutb, "The book in its style and treatment does not however, ponder to mere sentiments or excite passions of dogmation.
 The claims that it makes are sustained by solid scholarship and objective research in a manner that appeals both to the mind and heart.
 The enlightened and unprejudiced mind of the author is clearly revealed by the scrupulous care and deep concern for truth with which historical events and their sequences are recorded and environmental effects and ramifications analyzed.
 Decisions are left to the discernment of enlightened minds and a conscience that is sensitive to truth.
 Topics have been discussed, arranged and interfered in such a manner that no conclusion is ever forced on the reader."

 After describing the age of ignorance (Jahiliyah), in its salient feature, the author has outlined the part played by Islam in the reconstruction of humanity.
 It delineates upon the role of Islam in saving the human society from decadence and degeneration, in liberating the soul of man from superstitious and banalities, emancipated him from the evils of slavery and degradation, and liberated man from the tyranny of kings and the dominance of priests.
 It struck a harmonious balance between the world of faith and world of action, therefore Islam never proved to be barrier to progress and science.
 It was Islam that made earlier Muslims great but the later generations deviated from the teachings of Islam resulting in the decline of Muslim fortunes.
 The author describes succinctly the reasons for the material and spiritual decay among the Muslims and points out that the ham the Muslims sustained was deviation from the principle of their faith and turning away from the responsibilities it entailed upon them.
 Thus, according to Nadwi, with the failure of the Muslims to sustain and discharge efficiently the great responsibility of trusteeship of mankind which Islam enjoined upon them, Islam lost its world leadership and paved the way for West to take the leadership of the world, which is based on sheer materialism.
 Therefore, ignorance, which prevailed before Islam reigned again in the garb of Western civilization.
 Then, Nadwi explains the cruel and catastrophic consequences of the transfer of world-leadership from the Muslims to the Western people, whose appetites are purely material and who have, thereof, built-up a structure which is utterly inimical to the needs of human mind and spirit.

 Translations

 Bengali

 It was translated into Bengali in 2002 by Abu Saeed Muhammad Omar Ali, one of the directors of Islamic Foundation Bangladesh.
 In 2013, another Bengali translation was done by Abu Taher Misbah.

 English

 Several English editions of this book have been published.
 Muhammad Asif Kidwai's translation was published in 1983 by the Holy Quran Publications House in Lebanon.

 Urdu

-The Urdu translation of this book is tittled Insani Dunya Par Musalmanu Ke Uruj wa Zawal Ka Athar.
+The Urdu translation of this book is titled Insani Dunya Par Musalmanu Ke Uruj wa Zawal Ka Athar.